Gradient-descent methods for scalable quantum detector tomography: Extension to phase sensitive detectors by parameterization of POVMs on the Stiefel manifold

 Gradient descent based optimization can also be applied to learn POVMs for detectors which are phase sensitive, and thus whose POVMs are no longer diagonal in the Fock basis, via performing the optimization on a Riemannian manifold.
-We present a possible approach here and leave the implementation and evaluation to future work.